microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/bundler-configuration.md

 Once the right config for a given alert is found, the respective fields inside the default config are over written by matching fields under this new config.
 The updated default config is then used by the bundler robot to create an incident from that alert.

+### Configure by event type
+We can create nested configurations that can be tailored for certain event types of your choice.

-Example of a nested config
+example nested config
 ```
 "solutions": {
     "alert": {